thxgg/watermelon/README.md

 ### Migrations

 Database migrations are handled by [tern](https://github.com/jackc/tern).
 All relevant migration files (including configuration and the migration scripts themselves) are stored in `platform/migrations`.
-To migrate, ensure the `DATABASE_URL` env var is set to the connection string to the database and run `scripts/migrate.sh`.
+Upon starting the server via `scripts/run.sh` or testing via `scripts/test.sh` the migrations are automatically run.
+To migrate manually, ensure the `DATABASE_URL` env var is set to the connection string to the database and run `scripts/migrate.sh`.

 ### Scanning